adrians90/the-wild-oasis/readme.md

 # The Wild Oasis

-## Main project in The Ultimate React Course on Udemy.

 The user is able to:
  - Switch between dark mode and light mode
  - Login, logout